VivianLin61/Social-Network/README.md

 ## Features

 1. Users can sign in and create an account.
-2. Users can like and comment on other people's posts.
+2. Users can like and unlike on other people's posts.
+3. Users can comment and delete their own comments.
-3. Users can create and delete their own posts.
+4. Users can create and delete their own posts.
+5. Users can update account profile image, name email and password.
+6. Users can recieve notifications on their posts.

 ## Project Demo